swiftype/swiftype-rb/README.md

-# Swiftype::Easy - Simple Swiftype API Client with no dependencies
+# Swiftype Ruby API Client

-This is a simple client for the Swiftype API with no dependencies outside core Ruby (for 1.9; Ruby 1.8 require the JSON gem).
+This is a simple client for the [Swiftype API](https://swiftype.com/documentation/overview) with no dependencies outside core Ruby (for 1.9 and 2.0; Ruby 1.8 requires the JSON gem).

-This library is a direct pass-through to the Swiftype API.
-It does not use intermediate objects or return them.
-All parameters and return values are simple Ruby objects.

 ## Usage